 With a dramatic power shift in the Indo-Pacific, the intensification of U.S.-China strategic rivalry, and uncertainty about the United States’ international role, Japan confronts a major stress test.
 How will Tokyo cope with an increasingly assertive China, an increasingly transactional approach to alliances in Washington, and a growing nuclear and missile capability in North Korea?
 Will it double down on the alliance with the United States to confront China’s provocations?
 Will it aim for greater independence in its foreign policy and expand military capabilities accordingly?
 Or will it seek some form of accommodation with China?

-Research Assistant and Project Manager - Foreign Policy, Center for East Asia Policy Studies, The Brookings Institution
+Senior Research Assistant & Senior Project Coordinator - Foreign Policy, Center for East Asia Policy Studies, The Brookings Institution

 In September 2019, Brookings Vice President and Director of Foreign Policy Bruce Jones convened seven Brookings scholars and affiliates — Richard Bush, Lindsey Ford, Ryan Hass, Adam Liff, Michael O’Hanlon, Jonathan Pollack, and Mireya Solís — to discuss Japan’s present and future path in this era of great power competition.
 The edited transcript below reflects their assessment of the current state of Japanese strategic choices.